RutShabtay/rmg-components-lib-contrib/README.md

 # 📦 RMG Generic Components Library

-RMG Generic Components is a library of reusable React components designed to streamline your development process.
+Reusable, lightweight React components to streamline your development process.
+✅ Published on [NPM](https://www.npmjs.com/package/rmg-components-lib) — ready to use!

+---

+> 🙌 **Want to contribute?** Fork this repo and open a pull request — let's build something great together!

+---

 ## 🚀 Installation